designhammer/sevenalter/README.md

-# sevenalter
+# Seven Alter - Theme

-Sevenalter is an admin theme for Drupal
+Seven Alter is an admin theme for Drupal.